 - All other avenues must have been thoroughly investigated.

 - Conservation of the bats must be paramount and should take precedence over the cost and schedule of the project.

 A nocturnal mammal and one of Britain’s most loved at that, the European Badger is an incredible cautious animal being rarely seen by humans in the flesh.
-They may have a place in the Nation’s heart but certain groups in our society may not hold them in such high regard.
+They may have a place in the Nation’s heart but certain s in our society may not hold them in such high regard.

 One reason for this is simple… Substantial research over recent years has proved a link between badgers and the transmission of Bovine Tuberculosis to cattle causing heartache, stress and significant financial loss for farmers throughout the UK.
 More specifically the transmission takes places via the badger’s droppings and urine directly onto the cattle’s grazing area.

 For obvious reasons for a minority of individuals this has led to significant illegal culling of badgers in an attempt to help stop the spread of this most deadly of bovine diseases, a development that has itself generated legislation and a boom in the requirement for responsible, informative badger surveys.
 The Protection of Badgers Act (1992) made it illegal to injure, kill capture or disturb badgers in any way and brought severe punishments into play for anyone found to have breached the conditions of their development in much the same way as with bats, great crested newts and other types of ecology.

 This has had an overwhelmingly positive response with badger numbers increasing dramatically since this legislation was brought into force but with that population boost has seen badgers becoming an even greater problem for farmers and other landowners.